 An entire staff encompassing many Michigan disc golf clubs make up the Michigan Disc Golf Organization (MDGO).
 The MDGO assists the events at the Toboggan making a great experience for all of the players and spectators.
 This staff includes:

-Jeff Schwass #6148, Scoring and Official (Mason County)
+Jeff Schwass #6148, Tournament Official / Rules Manager (Mason County)

-Mat Stivers, 18th Green (Motor City Chain Gang)
+Mat Stivers, Hole 3 Manager (Motor City Chain Gang)